fantasylsc/LeetCode/Algorithm/Patterns/PT.md

 * The element sets in array are paired, triad, or subarray

 Common questions:
-* 977. Squares of a Sorted Array
+* 977.Squares of a Sorted Array
-* 15. 3Sum
+* 15.3Sum
-* 844. Backspace String Compare
+* 844.Backspace String Compare

 ## 3. Slow fast pointers